Eswar2000/notemaker/README.md

 ## Features

+- **Authentication and Authorization**: Use of jsonwebtoken and bcryptjs to securely manage user access
 - **Create Notes and Checklists**: Add new notes or to-do lists
 - **Edit Notes and Checklists**: Edit existing notes and to-do lists on the fly
 - **Delete Notes and Checklists**: Delete unwanted or outdated notes and to-do lists